chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.experimental.coro.resume``' intrinsic resumes the suspended coroutine.
+The '``llvm.experimental.coro.resume``' intrinsic resumes a suspended coroutine.

 Arguments:
 """"""""""

-The argument is a coroutine handle to a suspended coroutine.
+The argument is a handle to a suspended coroutine.

 Semantics:
 """"""""""